-A website lets you put your products in front of a global audience.
+A website lets you put your business in front of a global audience.
 It can help you find new clients, boost revenue, cut costs and build better relationships with both customers and suppliers.

 You can reach new customers and improve communications with existing customers through a website.
 You can also sell online, use forums or blogs to solicit feedback and show the individuals behind your business.